yiliny/yiliny/README.md

 Supervisor: Prof. Yandong Zhang, XMU

+- An indole monoterpene with a caged-like scaffold and five contiguous stereogenic centers

-- Decagram-scale [3+2] cycloaddition reaction and separation process
+- Decagram-scale [3+2] cycloaddition and then reductive decyanation for pyrrolidine

-- Mastered reductive decyanation reaction

-- Various protecting-group transformations
+- Various protecting group transformations

-- Catellani-type alkylation of indole for eight-membered lactamization
+- Catellani-type alkylation at C2 atom of indole

+- Eight-membered lactamization

-- Completed core skeleton of (–)-actinophyllic acid
+- Core skeleton of (–)-actinophyllic acid completed

 ![image](/yiliny.github.io/路线精简.pdf)